 At Tafika you’re likely to see good herds of puku, elephant and buffalo as well as lion, leopard, zebra, impala and other antelope, wildebeest, giraffe and troops of baboons.

 Daily flights from Lusaka connect to Mfuwe International Airport, a one-and-a-half to two-hour drive from Tafika.
 Or you can take a 15-minute flight to Lukuzi, Remote Africa’s private airstrip, a 10-minute drive from the camp.
 Charter flights are also available in their four-seater Cessna.

 We were very impressed with this camp.
 It’s expertly and professionally run and the Coppingers are wonderful hosts.
 There’s no pool, air conditioning or fans so you could find it extremely hot, especially in September and October.
 That said, it’s a quality, much-loved safari camp that will offer you a memorable safari experience.

 - Full board and accommodation

 You may also want to look at

-Zambia is one of the undiscovered jewels of Africa.
-The country's warm, welcoming people, and uncrowded and remote game reserves, make Zambia at top safari destination.
-Apart from the world-famous Victoria Falls it has a wealth of lesser-known, pristine national parks which are home to a huge variety of wildlife.
+Zambia is one of the undiscovered wildlife jewels of Africa.
+The country's warm, welcoming people, and uncrowded and remote game reserves, make Zambia a top safari destination.
+Apart from the world-famous Victoria Falls, it has a wealth of lesser-known, pristine national parks which are home to a huge variety of wildlife.

-An 8 Day South and North Luangwa Combo safari enjoying the best of both worlds - 4 days at Tafika Camp in South Luangwa, a 12-bed intimate safari camp where you can enjoy day and night game drives, bush walks, bicycle safaris and microlight safaris; then 4 days at remote Mwaleshi Camp in North Luangwa with daily bushwalks in some of the most pristine, undisturbed and wildest safari spots in Africa.
+An 8-Day North and South Luangwa Combo Safari enjoying the best of both worlds - 4 nights at Tafika Camp in South Luangwa, a 12-bed intimate safari camp where you can enjoy day and night game drives, bush walks, bicycle safaris and microlight safaris; then 3 nights at remote Mwaleshi Camp in North Luangwa with daily bushwalks in some of the most pristine, undisturbed and wildest safari spots in Africa.